 We partner with many companies to make solutions that benefit everyone, and often work with them behind the scenes to integrate our services into theirs.

 For instance, using Zapier, you can script any number of combined actions, using a ready-made solution.
 For more information about a available integrations, visit our Integrations and Extensions page.

 For international users and travelers using your mobile phone for SMS or phone calls, please be aware of the limits of your plan.
-This means 25 international notifications per user, per month for our Basic plan.
-Standard and Enterprise plans receive an unlimited number of international notifications per user, per month.
+This means 25 international notifications per user, per month for our Starter and Platform Team plans.
+Platform Business and Enterprise plans receive an unlimited number of international notifications per user, per month.
 For your account, the total number of available international notifications without an extra charge will be pooled across all your users.
 Over this total, you’ll be charged an overage of $0.35 per notification.
 If you’re interested in increasing the international notifications included with your plan, contact our sales team.